An Intervention Short Story

 “I have to carry a big stick?”

-“Probably better than carrying a carrot.
-I was going to put it in a backpack, but we saw some drone footage showing quite a few of the locals walking with a staff and even some fighting with them.
+“Probably better than a carrot.
+I was going to put it in a backpack, but drone footage shows several locals walking with a staff and a few fighting with them.
 Only soldiers, nobles and bandits have swords or other sharp weapons it seems, what with metals being a tad rare on this planet.
 The invaders do have a lot of spears, which basically are only staffs with a pointy bit added.
 I’ve found and uploaded a training manual for you to help you learn to fight but I suspect it may take a little practice, so just be nice to people.”
-He gazed flatly at her as she paused and flashed him a condescending smile, presumably checking that he was actually paying attention.
+He gazed flatly at her as she paused and flashed him a condescending smile, presumably checking that he was paying attention.

 “Thanks, and what about real weapons for me?”

 “Well, bearing in mind the directive about them being only for use in a last resort, the field manip isn’t just for shields, it can be used to push and move things or people, and it is also calibrated for intense, brief, high velocity pulses.
 Only for extreme circumstances of course, you know, life and death.
 Yeah?”
-She gave him another intense look.
+She gave him an intense, questioning look.

 “Invisible bullets eh?”

 “What if I lose the staff?”

 “Please try really hard not to, Jack.
 But if you do, the belt will save you, it has a backup comms relay and small field manip.”